A few shopping rules I rely on:

 1. Calculate the cost-per-wear (and its happier alternative).

 2. If you know what to look for, you can find the good stuff anywhere.

 3. Spend to your weakness.

-I’m tall, and my arms are so long that my junior high nickname was Neanderthal Woman.
+I’m tall, and my arms are so long that my junior high friends called me Neanderthal Woman.
 (I can’t make this stuff up.)
 Tall pants are pretty easy to come by these days, but tall shirts are hard to find and rarely on sale.
 But I really like it when my long sleeves make it all the way to my wrists, so I plan on spending a little extra to buy “tall” tops.
 (If you need any, I recommend Banana Republic and Gap.)

 Do you spend to your weakness?
 What do you give yourself permission to spend a little extra on?